 While the relatively fast process and generous term lengths are attractive, there are some drawbacks to SBA Express loans.

 Before deciding whether this is the right funding option for you, weigh the advantages and disadvantages of SBA Express business funding.

 How to Apply for SBA Express Loans

 The application process for an SBA Express loan doesn’t have to be complicated.
-The first step is to gather the documents you’ll need in order to apply with an SBA-approved lender.
+The first step is to gather the documents you’ll need to apply with an SBA-approved lender.

 - Personal and business tax returns

-- Personal financial statements (required from each individual owning 20% or more of the company)
+- Business financial statements (required from each individual owning 20% or more of the company)

 - Profit-and-loss statement